yeokm1/retro-configs/desktops/modern-ryzen-desktop/README.md

 Demo video of Doom, Planet X3, ChatGPT and CPUID.
 Descent runs too fast to be playable.

+Background of this project can be read from my [blog post](https://yeokhengmeng.com/2024/10/modern-pc-vintage-twist/).

 ## Specifications

 These are the specifications of this modern machine.